 Characteristics of Telecommuting

 Telecommuting is a work system and business strategy where workers fulfill their job requirements in locations outside the organization’s premises.
 Usually, these locations are the employees’ homes, referred to as “work from home.”
 However, telework is not limited to homes.
 For example, employees and teams have the option to work in co-working spaces.
 In essence, telecommuting allows business organizations to operate even when their employees are absent from the organization’s physical workspaces.
-The following are the characteristics of telecommuting that are relevant to applying Maslow’s Hierarchy of Needs theory:
+The following are the characteristics of telecommuting that are relevant to applying Maslow’s Hierarchy of Needs theory.

 Maslow’s Hierarchy of Needs

 Abraham Maslow’s theory on the hierarchy of needs describes different types of needs that start from the most basic (lowest level of the hierarchy) to the ultimate need (highest level of the hierarchy): physiological, safety, love and belonging, esteem, and self-actualization.
 This theory encompasses various aspects of life.
-All of a person’s activities can be viewed from Maslow’s theoretical lens.
+A person’s activities can be viewed from Maslow’s theoretical lens.
 For example, an employee properly performs his job to have money to spend for his physiological needs, such as food.
-Also, it is possible that a person works for the purpose of satisfying not just his physiological needs, but also his need to belong, which is at the middle of Maslow’s Hierarchy of Needs.
+Also, it is possible that a person works for the purpose of satisfying not just his physiological needs, but also his need to belong, which is in the middle of Maslow’s Hierarchy of Needs.
 Moreover, in some cases, a person works because it leads to self-fulfillment and self-actualization, such as when the person aims to benefit society through his work.
 There are various ways of satisfying these needs, depending on the individual’s nature, goals, and preferences, among other factors.

-Using Telecommuting to Satisfy Employees’ Needs Based on Maslow’s Hierarchy
+Telecommuting to Satisfy Employees’ Needs Based on Maslow’s Hierarchy

 Telework enables employees to earn a living.
 In Maslow’s Hierarchy of Needs, the telecommuter’s earnings contribute to the satisfaction of physiological needs and safety needs, which typically require financial resources.
 It is worth noting that this financial aspect is also true for non-telecommuting employment.
-Thus, with regard to Maslow’s Hierarchy of Needs, income does not set telework apart from non-telework.
+Thus, regarding Maslow’s Hierarchy of Needs, income does not set telework apart from non-telework.
 Nonetheless, this financial factor contributes to the desirability of telecommuting.
 In human resource development and strategy, this financial factor of telecommuting contributes to employees’ satisfaction of needs toward self-actualization.

 Flexibility and autonomy are telecommuting characteristics that help satisfy employees’ esteem needs, which is a level lower than self-actualization needs, the highest needs in Maslow’s Hierarchy of Needs.
 Flexibility is based on the teleworker’s ability to engage in activities that are typically not doable in traditional or non-remote workplaces.
 For example, an employee working from home can attend to her children’s needs between job tasks throughout the workday.
 Also, remote employees experience autonomy when they have results-oriented jobs, which allow different approaches, as long as the desired results are achieved.
 In these contexts, flexibility and autonomy recognize teleworkers’ abilities.
 Such recognition contributes to the satisfaction of esteem needs in Maslow’s Hierarchy of Needs.

 Telecommuting may be disadvantageous when it comes to teleworkers’ belonging needs, which are the third level in Maslow’s Hierarchy of Needs.
-The disadvantage is based on the physical distance among workers and the virtual nature of telework.
+The disadvantage is based on the physical distance between workers and the virtual nature of telework.
 For example, such distance makes it challenging for remote employees to feel that they belong to a team or organization.
 In the traditional way, workers experience belongingness face-to-face with coworkers.
 In contrast, in the telecommuting context, workers need to recognize such belongingness in the virtual sense.

 In addition, self-esteem and self-actualization in Maslow’s Hierarchy of Needs may be difficult to address in telecommuting situations.
 This issue is due to the typical lack of a formal workplace among teleworkers.
 It may be difficult for remote workers to experience formal manifestations and recognition of their accomplishments.
 In addition, the virtual nature of their jobs reduces sensory input that signifies goal achievement and personal development, which affect employees’ esteem and self-actualization.
 This condition is especially notable among remote workers with menial jobs that have insignificant or absent recognition for achievements.